-Each year the Courant Institute awards several student prizes to recognize exceptional promise and accomplishment at various levels.
-The prizes, which are underwritten by donations from friends of the Institute, are listed below together with the latest recipients.
+Each year the Courant Institute awards several prizes and fellowships to recognize exceptional promise and accomplishment at various levels.
+These awards, which are underwritten by donations from friends of the Institute, are listed below together with the latest recipients.

-For a list of previous award recipients, see the archive.
+For a list of previous award recipients through 2018-2019, see the archive.

 This award honors the memory of Henning Biermann, a brilliant and much-loved Ph.D. student whose dedication to teaching, mentoring, and service enriched academic and extracurricular life for everyone in the department.
 The award is made to a Ph.D. student who exemplifies this spirit through outstanding contributions to education or service to the department.